jondgoodwin/cone/PLAN.md

-# Cone - 0.0.1 Project Plan (as of Sept.
-28, 2017)
+# Cone - 0.0.1 Project Plan (as of Nov.
+11, 2017)

-Compiler helpers have been built: file loading, error output, arena memory allocation and symbol table.

-The next step is 3 weeks of holidays.
-Compiler work will lag accordingly.

-Starting October 23, the objective is to build a simple end-to-end compiler that uses LLVM to generate code.
-The implemented language will mirror the LLVM sample language Kaleidoscope, but will use Cone's syntax.

-At the end of this phase, the compiler will be able to load, compile, link, and run Cone programs that use numeric expressions, if/while blocks, and function definition/application.
+The current development objective is for the compiler to be able to load, scan, parse, generate (via LLVM), link, and run Cone programs that use numeric expressions, local variables, if/while blocks, and function definition/application (e.g., roughly equivalent to capability in LLVM's sample language Kaleidoscope).

-Key development milestones:

-- Lexer
-- AST structures
+Completed so far:

+- Shared helpers for file loading, error output, arena memory allocation, symbol table and AST handling.
+- Lexer and parser can transform source program's numeric literals into an AST.

+Next steps:

+- A simple LLVM backend that generates a native-code program.
-- Primitive types (integers, floats, bool, null)
+- Primitive numeric types (integers, floats)
-- Parsing and LLVM code generation for:
-  - "print" capability for numbers and string literals
+- Arithmetic expressions
-  - local, mutable variables, number literals and assignment
+- Local, mutable variables, and assignment
-  - arithmetic expressions
-  - functions and implicit returns
+- Functions and implicit returns
-  - if and while control structures, numeric comparison operators
+- If and while control structures, numeric comparison operators
 - Reference documentation for this subset of the language
 - Tested code examples that run on Windows and Linux
 - Attempted port to WebAssembly and Android